pranabdas/espresso/docs/band.md

 ### Bandstructure Calculation

-- Again before running our code for band calculation we need to perform self consistent field calculation.
-We have our input scf file with some new parameters:
+- Before we can run `bands` calculation, we need to perform single-point self consistent field calculation (`scf`).
+We have our input `scf` file with some new parameters:
 ```
 &CONTROL
   calculation = 'scf',